ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 #### Controller Data

-The controller service provides the interface between the data and the UI.
-Most of the Properties and Methods are pretty self-evident.
+The controller service is the interface between the data and the UI, providing a high level business logic interface into the data.
+Most of the Properties and Methods are self-evident.

 ```c#
 using System;